Can I protect my home from care fees?

 At an average cost of £25 per hour, a daily visit from carers will cost around £9,100 per year.

 Residential care is a lot more expensive.
-The fee will depend on where you live in the UK and the home you choose, but it averages at £60,320 per year.
+The fee will depend on where you live in the UK and the care home you choose, but it averages £5,192 a month or £67,496 a year.

 Can I get help with paying for care?

-If the means test finds the value of your total assets is less than £23,250, the cost of your care can be subsided or covered entirely by your local authority.
+If the means test finds the value of your total assets is less than £23,250, the cost of your care can be subsidised or covered entirely by your local authority.

 The upper threshold is £24,000 for home care or £50,000 for residential care in Wales, £35,000 in Scotland, and £23,250 in Northern Ireland.

-Similarly, it can’t be included if certain other people still live there.
+Similarly, it can’t be included if certain other people still live there, such as your partner or a child aged under 18.
 Therefore, you are far more likely to get help with paying for care if you have homecare (i.e. in your own home) rather than move into a care home.

-If you need extra care due to a disability, you may be eligible for personal independence payments (PIPs).
+If you need extra care due to a disability, you may be eligible for the personal independence payment (PIP).
 You can also claim benefits that aren’t means-tested, such as the attendance allowance, to go towards the cost of your care.

 The person caring for you can also claim carer’s allowance, which can help to cover their time or expenses like fuel.

-If you've had a PIP or other benefit claim rejected, you need to start the process of mandatory reconsideration.
+If you've had a PIP or other benefit claim rejected and you think the decision is unfair, you can request a mandatory reconsideration.

 Even if you’re not eligible for state help, there are ways to make your money go further in covering care costs.